linagora-labs/MinecraftStucturedDialogueCorpus/data/readme.txt

 when training the parser.
 This cut of the data is found in these files:

-TRAIN+VAL_407   (combine train and val from original split) DEV_32		(32 game taken at random from original test split) TEST_101        (Remaining test is used at test)
+TRAIN+VAL_407   (combine train and val from original split) DEV_32		(32 games taken at random from original test split) TEST_101        (Remaining test is used at test)